hungaikev/faq/src/main/scala/com/lightbend/faq/streams/README.md

 5. Write several bytes from an array/list into the stream
 6. Skip bytes from the stream (this is like read, but you ignore the data)
 7. Push back bytes into an input stream

+A particular stream might support reading(in which case it is an "Input Stream") writing ("Output Stream") or both.

+Stream is a useful abstraction because it can describe files(which are really arrays) but also input/output sockets, serial ports etc

+There are files streams in which you open a file and can read the stream or write to it.
+There are network streams where reading from and writing to the stream reads from and writes to an underlying established network connection.

+Another common thing you might find is textual streams that allow you to write strings instead of bytes